oracle/rwloadsim/test/TEST.md

 test number 13 is somewhat special as it is executed _twice_ with different arguments.
-The output shown is useful if you need to repeat a test by hand to analyze any differences As just one example, you can reexecute the second test 13 by hand by typing
+The output shown is useful if you need to repeat a test by hand to analyze any differences As just one example, you can re-execute the second test 13 by hand by typing
 ```
 rwloadsim -q -i max:=100000 -D 0x0 rwlrand.rwl 13.rwl
 ```